DIDSR/sfrc/README.rst

 To apply the SRGAN to all the CT images from patient L067 (as described in our paper) refer to "./ctsr/create_sr_dataset/readme.txt".
-Once you successfully download and preprocess smooth and sharp CT scans corresponding to patient L067, the following commands will yield fake patches as tabulated in TABLE I in our paper and as depicted in the following `movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.
+Once you successfully download and preprocess smooth and sharp CT scans corresponding to patient L067, the following commands will yield fake patches as tabulated in TABLE I in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_ and as depicted in the following
+`movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.

-4. sFRC on SRGAN (test set)
+4. Apply SRGAN on testing set

    .. code-block::